numenta/htmresearch/projects/classification/README.md

 Sequence Classification
 =======================

+Sequence classification applied to Sensor Data and NLP.

+# 1. Sensor Data

+The goal of the sensor data experiments is to learn and classify successfully spatio-temporal sequences.
+Two types of sensor data are being classified here:
+* Artificially generated sensor data.
+* Real-data collected from the TI Sensor Tag.

-#Classification of Artificial Data
+## Classification of Artificial Data

-[Optional] Generate the data by running: `python generate_data.py`.
-This will generate the following datasets:
+Three types of signals are generated.
+Each signal has the following
+characteristics:
 - Non-noisy data: sequence of 3 sine waves with different amplitude and frequency
 - Data with spatial noise: same sequence of distinct sine waves, but with with white noise (spatial noise)
-- Data with temporal noise: [TODO]
+- Data with temporal noise: same sequence of distinct sine waves, but with random variation of the signal frequency (temporal noise)

-[Optional] Plot the data:
+* Change to `nupic.research/projects/classification/sensor/artificial_data`
-* `python plot_artificial_data.py` will plot the artificial sensory sequences.
+* To visualize the artificial data, run `python generate_and_plot_data.py`

-[Optional] Generate the model params for all the datasets: `python generate_model_params.py`

-Classify the data:
-* Network API: `python classify_active_cells.py` (this will generate data AND model_params for various noise levels)
+* To run the experiments, run: `python run_experiments.py`

-#Classification of Real Data
+## Classification of Real Data

-## Benchmark datasets
+### Benchmark datasets
 The datasets were created by recording accelerometer data during the following tasks:
 * 5min of walking
 * 5min of running